 The answer to the question “does it matter which HDMI port I use?” is an absolute yes.

 As stated in the article, no, all HMDI Ports are not the same.

 HDMI ports can have different versions.
 HDMI ports can be input or output.
-There are special purpose HDMI ports such as HDMI ARC.
+There are particular purpose HDMI ports such as HDMI ARC.

-Absolutely it does.
-The choice of HDMI port affects the maximum resolution you can set on your monitor and the maximum frames per second you can get from it.
+It does.
+The choice of HDMI port affects the maximum resolution you can set on your monitor and the top frames per second you can get from it.

-If you have a high performance gaming monitor with 4K and 144Hz refresh rate, for instance, and you connect it to a mere HDMI 2.0 port on your PC, then you will be limited to a maximum of 4K @ 60Hz refresh rate.
+If you have a high-performance gaming monitor with 4K and 144Hz refresh rate, for instance, and connect it to a mere HDMI 2.0 port on your PC, then you will be limited to a maximum of 4K @ 60Hz refresh rate.

 It all depends upon what monitor you have.
-If you have a FHD@144Hz monitor, then even an HDMI 1.4 port can suffice.
+If you have an FHD@144Hz monitor, even an HDMI 1.4 port can suffice.

 Often the HDMI ports on a dedicated graphics card have a uniform version across all of them.
-So in majority of the cases it does not matter which HDM port you use on your graphics card.
+So in most cases, it does not matter which HDM port you use on your graphics card.

-However, it is worthwhile to check the specifications of your GPU to verify if all the HDMI ports in fact conform to the same version.
+However, it is worthwhile to check the specifications of your GPU to verify if all the HDMI ports conform to the same version.